povik/fold/docs/QuickStart.md

 We made the variable three-dimensional.
 The first dimension corresponds to the words, the second dimension to the bytes in a word, and the last dimension to the bits of a byte.
 The variable is named `wm` and we are signifying, with the `mut` keyword, that it's mutable.
 If it wasn't, each memory cell could only ever be assigned a single value for the duration of the program's execution.
 (If the variable was defined at other than the top scope, the immutability restriction would apply for execution *within that scope*, not for the entirety of the program's execution.)

-Now we write a function to access the working memory.
+Now we write a function to access working memory.
 We will have a single function to carry out both reads and writes.
 We are writing it this way because it will help with mapping to hardware primitives later on once we are compiling to digital logic.

 ```
 func memio(addr [32], wdata [32], be [4], we [1]) (rdata [32])